 Exporting goods from Great Britain (England, Wales and Scotland) to the EU

-The first main known change is that from 1 January 2021, customs declarations will need to be made when exporting goods to the EU.
+From 1 January 2021, customs declarations will need to be made when exporting goods to the EU.
 If you are currently exporting goods to the rest of the world, including Switzerland, Norway, Iceland and Liechtenstein, you will already be following these rules so it will just be a matter of applying the same process to your EU exports.

 Custom declarations can be made by the company internally or you can arrange for someone else to handle this on your behalf such as a freight forwarder, customs agent or broker and fast parcel operator.